couchbase/fleece/README.md

 A: It's a reference to the mythical [Golden Fleece](https://en.wikipedia.org/wiki/Golden_Fleece), the treasure sought by Jason and the Argonauts.

 **Q: Who wrote this?**
-[Jens Alfke](https://github.com/snej), with input from [Volker Mische](https://github.com/vmx) and [Dave Rigby](https://github.com/daverigby).
+[Jens Alfke](https://github.com/snej), with design input from [Volker Mische](https://github.com/vmx) and [Dave Rigby](https://github.com/daverigby), and much help with portability and bug-fixing from [Jim Borden](https://github.com/borrrden).
 (And thanks to Mark Nunberg for the excellent [jsonsl](https://github.com/mnunberg/jsonsl) parser.)

 ## Status

-Fleece is in active development, and is being used in the in-development Couchbase Lite 2.0, as part of the [LiteCore](https://github.com/couchbase/couchbase-lite-core) project.
+Fleece is in active use and development.
+It is a core component of Couchbase Lite 2.0, via the [LiteCore](https://github.com/couchbase/couchbase-lite-core) library.

 ## Requirements / Compatibility

-* Fleece _should_ be buildable with any C++11 compiler, such as current versions of Xcode, Clang, GCC or MSVC.
+* Fleece builds with Xcode, Clang, GCC and MSVC, with C++11 or later.
 (Yes, there are some Objective-C++ source files (`.mm`), but those are only used to provide Objective-C glue and Mac/iOS specific benchmarks.
 You can ignore them on other platforms.)
-* There _should_ be no dependencies on any external libraries, other than the standard C library and the C++ STL.
+* There are no dependencies on any external libraries, other than the standard C library and the C++ STL.
-* It _should_ work correctly, and create interoperable data, on both little-endian and big-endian CPUs.
+* It _should_ work correctly, and create interoperable data, on both little-endian and big-endian CPUs, but admittedly we are not currently testing or using Fleece on any big-endian platforms.

-However, we don't yet have continuous integration on all covered platforms, so it's possible those "should"s are not 100% true at the moment.
-If you encounter problems, please file an issue and we'll fix it.
+We use Travis and Appveyor for CI, covering Clang, GCC, Xcode and MSVC on macOS, Linux and Windows.
+If you encounter portability problems, please file an issue and we'll fix it.

 ## License